 THRASH ‘TIL DEATH is a 50 week long set of features exploring the legends who crossed over between thrash and death metal between 1983-1993.
 The focus is primarily on under-served, unknown, and exemplar bands/releases.
 The selection is comprehensive but the numbering is not indicative of any type of rank or value: The order of band appearance is arbitrarily chosen.
 E-mail me if you want to suggest any relevant bands!

-There might’ve been no question Florida death metal pioneers Obituary rightfully embodied that early sound thanks to a healthy amount of thrash metal influence but, you’d likely have no idea that they had begun as a thrash metal band in earnest back in 1984.
+There might’ve been no question Florida death metal pioneers Obituary rightfully embodied the exemplar death metal sound of the 80’s thanks to a healthy amount of thrash metal influence but, you’d likely have no idea that they’d began as an extreme thrash metal band in earnest back in 1984.
 If you’d been studious about buying limited editions and deluxe reissues of each full-length over the years some of these demo tracks should be familiar, particularly “Find the Arise” from the 1986 demo that would also kick off their ‘Anthology’ compilation from the late 90’s.
 No official demo collection has ever been released and the rationale will make a lot of sense once you’ve heard superior versions of some of these songs on ‘Slowly We Rot’ but there are some surprisingly good cuts to be found on tapes from the 1984-1988 version of the band leading up to their infamous debut.
 Hey!
 I’ve done my best to research as much as I can but please feel free to message me (email@example.com) or leave a comment if I’ve left out anything vital or gotten something horribly wrong!

 |Title [Type/Year]||Metal Up Your Ass [Demo/1985]|